jabez007/arcanaeum/src/blog/posts/2025-07-12-dispatcher-for-syncthing.md

 - NetworkManager for Wi-Fi management
 - SyncThing already installed

-## Step 1: Switch to User-Scoped SyncThing
+## Step 1: Configure SyncThing Service Behavior

-First, let's move SyncThing from a system service to a user service.
+First, let's move SyncThing from a system service to a user service and configure it properly.
-This is more secure and gives us better control.

 If you're currently running SyncThing as a system service, stop it: